inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 ```

 Tags configured via `beacon` offer some additional flexibility: In addition to simply copying the input value, it is possible to perform a RegEx replacement.

+**Example:** in case the `u` attribute contains a URL which is: `http://server/user/100`.
-For example the following configuration erases the path segment after `/user/` because it contains a numeric ID:
+The following configuration can be used to erases the path segment after `/user/` which represents a user ID and replaces it with the constant text `{id}`.

 ```YAML
 inspectit-eum-server: